Complete Idiot's Guide to Getting Organized

 Dividers are as unique and individual as the families they serve, so choose dividers that make sense for you.

-Here are some additional divider suggestions:
+Here are some additional divider suggestions for your Christmas planner.

 - New Years’